flutter/website/src/docs/cookbook/persistence/key-value.md

 void main() => runApp(MyApp());

 class MyApp extends StatelessWidget {
-  // This widget is the root of our application.
+  // This widget is the root of the application.
   @override
   Widget build(BuildContext context) {
     return MaterialApp(